 What is the Site developer’s role in the development process?

 - Oversees design and construction

-- Provides pre-construction funds and guarantees, as needed
+- Provides pre-construction funds and guarantees for the financing, as needed

-- Retains minority interest in general partner, if required by lender or equity investor
+- Retains minority interest in general partnership, if required by lender or investor

 - Receives share of developer fee

 We can assist you in assessing the options for your non-profit.